gmck2323/sign-in-template/README.md

 Access the admin panel at `/admin` (admin role required) to:

 - View and manage the allow list
-- Add/remove users
+- Add/remove users with role assignment
 - Toggle user active status
-- View audit logs and statistics
+- View audit logs and statistics with filtering
 - Search and filter users
+- Monitor session activity and security events

 ## Deployment